han-yaeger/yaeger-tutorial/README.md

     }
 ```

 Notice how the event handler receives a `Set<KeyCode>`.
-This `Set` will contain all the buttons that are
+This `Set` will contain all the keys that are
 currently being pressed.
-Depending on which buttons are in this `Set`, we set the motion of Hanny.
+Depending on which keys are in this `Set`, we set the motion of Hanny.

 ### Change the frame index depending on the direction of the Hanny
 We must still change the frame index depending on the direction of Hanny.
 For this, a `DynamicSpriteEntity`